pkp/pkp-docs/dev/upgrade-guide/en/index.md

 ![An example of running the PHP upgrade check in the command-line.](./assets/upgrade-check.png)

 Finally, when you are ready, run the upgrade script, which may take several hours to complete.
+You may also wish to [log the output](#log-the-output).

 ```bash
 $ php tools/upgrade.php upgrade